jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

 *The Transport Layer Security (TLS) Protocol Version 1.3* (RFC 8446 :ref:`[2]<tls1_3rfc>`), always provides *forward secrecy*.
-In the legacy TLS 1.2 implementations, forward secrecy is optional, but in TLS 1.3 it is provided by default.
+In the legacy TLS 1.2 implementations, forward secrecy is optional, but in TLS 1.3, every session is compatible with forward secrecy, and it is achieved when compatible key management practices are employed, such as deleting keys when they are no longer needed.

 Many enterprises have regulatory requirements for visibility into network traffic and stored data.
 The approach used in TLS 1.3 to achieve forward